danielBreitlauch/FoodScan/README.md

 ### Choose a grocery store: Kaufland or AllYouNeed: ###

-1. You can chose a shop implementation.
+1. You can choose a shop implementation.
 Some shops need a Captcha solving service account.

 ```
 kl = Kaufland(kaufland_email, kaufland_password, AntiCaptcha(anti_captcha_key))